Super easy homemade vegan chocolate recipe. This deliciously dark chocolate is made with cacao butter for a wonderfully textured versatile chocolate.

 - Keep the leftover chocolates stored in the fridge and enjoy them directly out of the fridge.
 You can also store them in the freezer if you want them to last even longer.

-*You don’t necessarily have to put the cupcake liners into a cupcake tray, but I find it helps them to hold their shape easier when you’re pouring the chocolate into them.
-You also don’t have to use cupcake liners for this, if you prefer to use moulds, you can do that too.
+- Cupcake liners.
+You don't necessarily have to put the cupcake liners into a cupcake tray, but I find it helps them to hold their shape easier when you're pouring the chocolate into them.
+You also don't have to use cupcake liners for this, if you prefer to use moulds, you can do that too.

-*If you pour less chocolate into each cupcake liner you could get 12 out of this batch instead of 9.
+- Make them smaller.
+If you pour less chocolate into each cupcake liner you could get 12 out of this batch instead of 9.
 As you can see from the photos each chocolate is quite large.